 Coho are relatively easy to catch compared to other salmon like Chinook.
 The Chinook start to appear in mid June and linger until mid September.
 The Chinook are a little more persnickety and to use the fishing term, the bait presentation must be more precise.

 To find the Coho, I point the boat south to the Olympic Mountains.
 If starting from Cheanuh Marina in Becher Bay head out of the bay and once the 200 ft ocean depth is reached it’s time to drop the lines.
-I find dropping the spoons between 35 and 70 ft. is best for Coho.
+I find dropping a spoon or hootchie between 35 and 70 feet the best for coho.

-Coho are fun since they will hit while putting the spoons down and even when bringing up the line.
+Coho are fun since they will hit when putting the spoon or hootchie down and even when bringing the line up.
 A hit on the surface and you know it’s a Coho!!
 I’ve found Coho in close to shore but more fish tend to be out in the 200 to 500 ft range.
 The view of the Olympics is great but keep your eye on the pole as much as possible as Coho may hit anywhere and double headers are common, but don’t get too concerned if you miss one as there is a good chance another one will hit.

 Coho are usually plentiful which also makes it a great salmon fishery for kids.